 Predator the Thief execution process

-Predator's execution process is quite simple and straightforward.
-After the stealer starts execution it instantly begins stealing information from the system.
+Predator's execution process is quite straightforward.
+After the stealer starts execution, it instantly begins stealing information from the system.
 Stolen information is then being written into files which are later compressed into a single archive.
-After that Predator sends the compressed file to its Command And Control server.
-After the file is sent malware terminates the execution and sometimes deletes itself.
+After that, Predator sends the compressed file to its Command And Control server.
+When the file is sent, the malware terminates the execution and sometimes deletes itself.

 Distribution of Predator the Thief